-New Trustee Directors attend an induction programme that introduces the Trust Deed and Rules, Statement of Investment Principles, Statement of Funding Principles and other Funds policy documents, for example the Funds' Conflicts of Interest policy.
-This programme was completed by all new Trustee Directors appointed during the scheme year.
-New Trustee Directors also attended training

-- arranged by the legal adviser covering the key legal principles relating to defined benefit and defined contribution schemes. - Every year, each Trustee Director completes a training needs self-assessment.
+- New Trustee Directors attend an induction programme that introduces the Trust Deed and Rules, Statement of Investment Principles, Statement of Funding Principles and other Funds policy documents, for example the Funds' Conflicts of Interest policy.
+All new Trustee Directors complete this programme and attend training arranged by the legal adviser covering the key legal principles relating to defined benefit and defined contribution schemes. - Every year, each Trustee Director completes a training needs self-assessment.
 The Funds Office uses this, and any other feedback provided by the Trustee Directors on their knowledge and skills, to identify areas where training is required.
-No significant knowledge or skills gaps were identified by this process. - Trustee Directors can access a secure website which has a Resource Library containing all the key governance documentation for the Funds including the Trust Deed and Rules, Annual Report & Financial Statements, Statements of Investment Principles and Statements of Funding Principles.
+In the latest self-assessment exercise, some Trustee Directors fed back that they needed to improve their personal skills and knowledge in certain specific areas.
+However, there was no single subject matter where a significant training gap existed which applied across the entire Trustee Board. - Trustee Directors can access a secure website which has a resource library containing all the key governance documentation for the Funds including the Trust Deed & Rules, Annual Report & Financial Statements, Statements of Investment Principles and Statements of Funding Principles.
 Trustee Directors are encouraged to maintain a good working knowledge of these documents.
-The website also includes copies of Trustee training presentations and links to training events and relevant information published by The Pensions Regulator, including its online learning programme called the Trustee Toolkit, which all Trustee Directors have completed. - Trustee Directors who are not members of the Investment Committee or Management Panel are invited, by rotation, to attend meetings of each to improve their knowledge and understanding of the matters that they deal with.
-During the year, an invited Trustee Director was present at 3 of the Investment Committee's meetings and at 1 Management Panel meeting.
-Additionally, the number of Trustee Directors serving on the Management Panel has been increased from 4 to 6 during the year. - The papers for quarterly Trustee meetings include legal updates specifically prepared for the Funds, with the legal advisers present to discuss any questions raised by the Trustee Directors. - From time to time, formal training sessions for the Trustee Directors are held at the conclusion of quarterly Trustee meetings.
-Sessions held during the year addressed the operation of the conflicts of interest policy and stewardship of investments - Trustee Directors individually attend other training events which are relevant to their personal training needs, and which may address topics in which they have a specific interest.
-Events attended during the year included an investment conference which addressed global economic developments, pension risk management and fixed income opportunities; and training provided by the
+The website also includes copies of Trustee training presentations and links to training events and relevant information published by The Pensions Regulator, including its online learning programme called the Trustee Toolkit, which all Trustee Directors have completed. - 5 Trustee Directors are members of the Investment Committee, and 6 Trustee Directors are members of the Management Panel.
+Trustee Directors who are not members of the Investment Committee or Management Panel are invited, by rotation, to attend meetings of each to improve their knowledge and understanding of the matters that they deal with.
+During the year, an invited Trustee

+Director was present at three of the Investment Committee's meetings, and at one Management Panel meeting.

+- The papers for quarterly Trustee meetings include legal updates specifically prepared for the Funds, with the legal advisers present to discuss any questions raised by the Trustee Directors. - From time to time, formal training sessions for the Trustee Directors are held at the conclusion of quarterly Trustee meetings.
+Sessions held during the year addressed equality, diversity and inclusion, the buy-in insurer's role and the buy-out process, and cyber security. - Trustee Directors individually attend other training events which are relevant to their personal training needs, and which may address topics in which they have a specific interest.
+Trustee Directors attended events provided by the Pensions Management Institute ("PMI") and the Pensions and Lifetime and Savings Association ("PLSA"), including the PLSA Annual Conference, and PMI training events which covered topics including DC governance, pension dashboards, investment management and the gender pensions gap. - The Scam Module of the Trustee Toolkit is completed by Trustee Directors to increase their awareness of pension scams and understand the processes that the Regulator expects to be in place to protect Fund members from being scammed. - An annual Trustee training seminar took place in April 2023.
+Topics covered included investment performance, climate related investment risks, bond credit spreads, pensions dashboards, The Pension Regulator's guidance on supporting DC members, GMP equalisation and recent mortality trends.